johnwcowan/pdp8x/arch.md

  * The 32-bit SBASE register holds a memory address of which the low-order 11 bits must be 0.

+ * The 32-bit IX0 register, which points to the location in memory which corresponds to index register 0.
+   The other index registers are consecutive words.

-  The following registers are not visible to programmers and are used in this explanation; they may or may not correspond to actual registers:
+  The following registers are not visible to programmers and are used in this explanation;
+  they may or may not correspond to actual registers:

   * The 32-bit IW register holds the instruction word being executed.